Health & Diseases

 What is ehrlichiosis in dogs?

 Ehrlichiosis is a tick-borne infectious disease caused by bacteria of the genus Ehrlichia.
-The most common form in dogs is canine monocytic ehrlichiosis (CME), caused by Ehrlichia canis —transmitted primarily by the brown dog tick (Rhipicephalus sanguineus).
+The most common form in dogs is canine monocytic ehrlichiosis (CME), caused by Ehrlichia canis — transmitted mainly by the brown dog tick (Rhipicephalus sanguineus).

-E. canis is not native to Germany, but it is a significant finding in dogs that have been imported from or brought back from the Mediterranean region, the Middle East, or Southeast Europe.
-As travel and import volumes increase, ehrlichiosis is also being diagnosed more frequently in Germany.
+E. canis is not native to Germany, but it is a relevant finding in dogs that have been imported or brought in from the Mediterranean region, the Middle East, or Southeastern Europe.
+With increasing travel and import volumes, ehrlichiosis is also being diagnosed more frequently in Germany.

-Neer et al. (2002, Journal of Veterinary Internal Medicine, PubMed 12144863) published the ACVIM consensus guidelines on ehrlichiosis: The disease course has three phases—acute (fever, lethargy, thrombocytopenia, 1–4 weeks after infection), subclinical (often asymptomatic, months to years), and chronic (bone marrow failure, severe thrombocytopenia, hemorrhage).
-The chronic phase has the poorest prognosis; early detection during the acute phase is crucial.
+Neer et al. (2002, Journal of Veterinary Internal Medicine, PubMed 12144863) published the ACVIM consensus guidelines on ehrlichial diseases: the course of disease has three phases — acute (fever, lethargy, thrombocytopenia, 1–4 weeks after infection), subclinical (often without symptoms, months to years), and chronic (bone marrow insufficiency, severe thrombocytopenia, bleeding).
+The chronic phase has the poorest prognosis; early detection in the acute phase is crucial.

-Harrus and Waner (2011, Veterinary Journal, PubMed 21237686) described an overview of diagnostic methods for CME: Serological tests (ELISA, IFA) are sensitive but may yield false-negative results in the first 7–10 days after infection—it takes time for antibodies to develop.
+Harrus and Waner (2011, Veterinary Journal, PubMed 21237686) provided an overview of diagnostics for CME: serological tests (ELISA, IFA) are sensitive, but can be false-negative in the first 7–10 days after infection — antibody formation takes time.
 PCR is more sensitive in the early phase.
-Clinical presentation + serological findings + blood count (thrombocytopenia is characteristic) constitute the diagnostic triad.
+Clinical presentation + serology results + blood count (thrombocytopenia is characteristic) form the diagnostic triad.

-Diniz and Breitschwerdt (2012, *Infectious Diseases of the Dog and Cat*, Elsevier) described the pathogenesis and treatment: Doxycycline is the drug of choice (25 mg/kg/day, for at least 28 days).
-Clinical improvement is often seen as early as 24–48 hours—prompt initiation of treatment upon suspicion (without waiting for serological confirmation) is justified in clinically affected dogs.
+Diniz and Breitschwerdt (2012, Infectious Diseases of the Dog and Cat, Elsevier) described pathogenesis and treatment: doxycycline is the treatment of choice (25 mg/kg/day, at least 28 days).
+Clinical improvement is often seen after just 24–48 hours — starting treatment promptly when the disease is suspected (without waiting for serology confirmation) is justified in clinically affected dogs.

-Ehrlichiosis is one of the diseases for which travel history is crucial.
-A dog from the Mediterranean region with thrombocytopenia and fever is presumed to have ehrlichiosis until proven otherwise.
-Clinics that do not routinely offer this screening will miss diagnoses.
-When purchasing or adopting a dog from abroad: Ehrlichiosis screening is recommended immediately upon arrival.
+Ehrlichiosis is one of the diseases where travel history is crucial.
+A dog from the Mediterranean region with thrombocytopenia and fever should be considered to have ehrlichiosis until proven otherwise.
+If this screening is not offered as standard, diagnoses will be missed.
+When buying or adopting a dog from abroad: ehrlichiosis screening is recommended immediately after entry.

-• For dogs coming from or returning from trips to Mediterranean countries, Turkey, or the Middle East
+• In dogs from or after travel to Mediterranean countries, Turkey, the Middle East

 • In cases of thrombocytopenia, fever, and lethargy of unknown cause

-• For travel screening: test for leishmaniasis and Lyme disease at the same time
+• For travel screening: test together with leishmaniasis and Lyme disease

-• For dogs imported from Eastern Europe, Romania, Spain, and Greece
+• In imported dogs from Eastern Europe, Romania, Spain, Greece

 Practical application